wolfmanjm/kivy-smoothie-host/README.md

     > python3 main.py

-NOTE make sure the ```~/.kivy/config.ini``` has the following set so the virtual keyboard works in a usable fashion on an RRI touch screen...
+NOTE when using the touch panel make sure the ```~/.kivy/config.ini``` has the following set so the virtual keyboard works in a usable fashion on an RPI touch screen...

     [kivy]
     keyboard_mode = systemanddock